-We have entered into an investment advisory and management agreement (the "Advisory Agreement") with the Adviser.
-In accordance with the Advisory Agreement, we pay the Adviser fees as compensation for its services, consisting of a base management fee, loan servicing fee and an incentive fee.
+We have entered into an investment advisory and management (the "Advisory Agreement") with the Adviser.
+In accordance with the Advisory Agreement, we pay the Adviser fees as compensation for its services, consisting of a base management fee and an incentive fee.
 These fees are accrued at the end of the quarter when the services are performed and generally paid the following quarter.